WD My Cloud Hardware Encryption Recovery

 - Used in WD My Book Essential and single-drive enclosures.
 AES-256-ECB encryption.
 The Data Encryption Key is stored in a keyblock near the end of the user addressable space, typically at LBA -1.
 The open-source tool reallymine reverse-engineered this variant.

-- Used in WD My Book Duo dual-drive enclosures.
+- The dual-SATA bridge used in WD My Book Duo dual-drive enclosures.
 Factory default is RAID 0 with AES-256 applied after the RAID stripe.
 Both drives must be decrypted with the same key to reconstruct the array.

 Symwave, Initio, and PLX